Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/README.md

 ## RNA-seq differential expression workshop, July 2022

-This workshop will be delivered on July 18, 20, & 22 (12-5pm each day) by the Data Analytics Core (DAC) of the [Center for Quantitative Biology at Dartmouth](https://sites.dartmouth.edu/cqb/).
+This workshop will be delivered on June 12-16 (12-5pm each day) by the Genomic Data Sciences Core (GDSC) of the [Center for Quantitative Biology at Dartmouth](https://sites.dartmouth.edu/cqb/).

-The DAC aims to facilitate advanced bioinformatic, computational, and statistical analysis of complex genomics data for the Dartmouth research community.
+The GDSC aims to facilitate advanced bioinformatic, computational, and statistical analysis of complex genomics data for the Dartmouth research community.

-If you have questions about this workshop, or would like to discuss data analysis services available from the Data Analytics Core, please visit our [website](https://sites.dartmouth.edu/cqb/projects-and-cores/data-analytics-core/), or email us at: DataAnalyticsCore@groups.dartmouth.edu
+If you have questions about this workshop, or would like to discuss data analysis services available from the Genomic data sciences core, please visit our [website](https://sites.dartmouth.edu/cqb/projects-and-cores/data-analytics-core/), or email us at: DataAnalyticsCore@groups.dartmouth.edu

 <img src="figures/logo.jpg" width="250" height="140" >